Hodge properties of Airy moments: Finite monodromic exponential mixed Hodge structures

 \subsection{Computation of the non-classical part by additive convolution}

 We keep the setting of Section \ref{subsec:tame}.
 We revisit \eqref{eq:nonclassical} from the point of view of additive convolution.
 We~consider $\go{m,t}^\rH$ as a pure Hodge module of weight $1$ on $\Afu_t$.
 Regarded as a complex Hodge module by extending the scalars, $\go{m,t}^\rH$ is the direct sum of Kummer Hodge modules $K_{\zeta,t}^\rH$ ($\zeta^m=1$, $\zeta\neq1$), which are pure complex Hodge modules of weight $1$ on $\Afu_t$ and Hodge filtration jumping at $0$ only.
-We continue using Notation \ref{nota:ij} for both $\Afu_t$ and $\Afu_\tau$.
+We continue using Notation \ref{nota:ij} for $\Afu$ with various coordinates.